Sandyhsy/Data236_Lab/README.md

 # Data236_Lab

+First, you have to input the dataset into MongoDB:
+1. run this in terminal: node scripts/seed_mongodb.js

 To run the project, follow the steps:
 1. Download our SQL file and insert into your own MySQL instance.
 2. Update “Backend/.env” with your own environment setting and keys.